Tools that honor the Current Workspace environment use the workspace specified as the default location for geoprocessing tool inputs and outputs.

 - In ArcGIS Pro, the Scratch Workspace and Current Workspace environments default to the project default geodatabase.

-- When using the tool dialog box, output dataset names are autogenerated using the current and scratch workspace settings.
+- When using the tool dialog box, output dataset names are autogenerated using the Current Workspace and Scratch Workspace environments.
 The logic for generating the output name is as follows:

-- If the scratch workspace environment is not set, the current workspace environment is examined.
-If current workspace is set, the autogenerated output will be the current workspace.
+- If the Scratch Workspace environment is not set, the current workspace environment is examined.
+If the current workspace is set, the autogenerated output will be the current workspace.

-- If neither the scratch or current workspace is set, the autogenerated output path will be the workspace of one of the inputs.
+- If neither the Scratch Workspace nor the Current Workspace environment is set, the autogenerated output path will be the workspace of one of the inputs.
 In this case, certain restrictions apply.
-For example, if the workspace is a coverage workspace and the output is a new feature class, the output will be a shapefile to the directory above the coverage workspace.
+For example, if the workspace is a folder and the output is a new feature class, the output will be a shapefile to the directory above the coverage workspace.
 There are other restrictions as well, such as write access.
 In some cases, the output will be written to the system temp directory.

-- If you enter a base name for the output dataset, the current workspace will be used to construct the output path, regardless of whether the scratch workspace is set.
+- If you enter a base name for the output dataset, the Current Workspace environment will be used to construct the output path, regardless of whether the Scratch Workspace environment is set.

 arcpy.env.workspace = path

 The default location for geoprocessing tool input and output.

 import arcpy # Set the workspace environment to local file geodatabase arcpy.env.workspace = "C:/data/base.gdb"